$LevyIO

 California Income Tax Brackets 2026: Single Filers

-California uses nine income tax brackets, with rates ranging from 1% to 12.3%.
-These are applied to your California Taxable Income — your federal AGI with California adjustments, reduced by the California standard deduction or itemized deductions.
-Note that California's standard deduction is dramatically lower than the federal version.
+California uses nine ordinary income tax brackets, with rates ranging from 1% to 12.3%.
+These are applied to your California taxable income — your federal AGI with California adjustments, reduced by the California standard deduction or itemized deductions.
+For 2026 estimated-tax planning, the FTB worksheet points taxpayers back to the current Form 540/540NR tax table, then adds the 1% Behavioral Health Services Tax when taxable income exceeds $1 million.

 California Income Tax Brackets 2026: Married Filing Jointly